andyzg/techyon/resources/11-Pushing-your-website.md

 # Pushing index.html to your website

-First, add all of the files with `git add .`.
+Add all of the files with `git add .`.
 Then take a commit, also known as a snapshot.
 Lastly, push the changes to Github.

 ```